 Employees prefer microlearning

 Employees love microlearning because it is relevant and useful and offers them the flexibility to learn at their convenience.
-In the Great Reshuffle, 81% of executives are altering workplace policies to give employees more flexibility.
+In the Great Reshuffle, 81% of executives altered workplace policies to give employees more flexibility.
 Microlearning plays a strategic role in this transformation by letting employees control the flow of information and create custom learning paths.

 Microlearning improves focus and retention